Tag Archives: rfid

 Underclothing security neck pouch.

-Whenever possible you do not want people to see that you are wearing a money pouch around your neck.
-Neck pouches are designed to be flat and not bulky, even though a tight-fitting top will reveal that you’re wearing a neck pouch so look for one with a long strap so that you can lengthen it and wear it lower towards the stomach.
+You do not want people to see that you are wearing a money pouch around your neck whenever possible.
+Neck pouches are designed to be flat and not bulky, even though a tight-fitting top will reveal that you’re wearing a neck pouch, so look for one with a long strap so that you can lengthen it and wear it lower towards the stomach.
 Lowering it also makes it easier to access because you just need to lift up the bottom of your shirt.
 The bottom line is even if noticeable, a neck wallet is a great security wallet because no pickpocket or thief can reach through your shirt and get at the contents.

 Considerations for a Neck Wallet or Body Pouch